What is the Three Fund Portfolio? The three-fund portfolio is a lazy portfolio that consists of …

-- May be too heavy on hard assets such as commodities and REITs (30% in total).
-They have done great in the past but their performance may not continue.
+- The portfolio may be too heavy on hard assets such as commodities and REITs (it has 30% in total).
+They asset classes have done great in the past but their performance may not continue.

-- May not be suitable for some as the premise for the endowments holding a similar portfolio is holding the assets “forever”.
+- The portfolio may not be suitable for some, as the premise for the endowments holding a similar portfolio is holding the assets forever.
 Private investors do not have forever.
-Most have between 5-50 years.
+Most private investors have between 5-50 years.

-Also be sure to visit Meb Faber site.
+Also, be sure to visit the Meb Faber site.
 It is a wealth of information and inspiration.
-His podcast is also very good (the first episode is absolutely awesome as he runs down what investing is really about.